 TunnelBear is a safe VPN service that uses standard encryption methods to keep your connection secure.
 The only real problem with their service is their business location, which is not the most privacy-friendly country.

 In terms of encryption, the TunnelBear setup doesn't stand out among competitors.
 They use standard AES-256 encryption with an SHA-256 hash for authentication.
 Even the US government has greenlighted the use of this algorithm for classified information.
 What this means to you as a user is that your connection will be safe, and no one will be able to check up on your online activities easily.

-TunnelBear takes a playful approach even when they’re naming their security features.
-Their kill switch is called VigilantBear.
-Its main function is to protect your privacy during those brief moments when the connection between your device and VPN server gets disrupted.
+TunnelBear has called their kill switch feature VigilantBear.
+Its main function is to protect your privacy during those brief moments when the connection between your device and the VPN server gets disrupted.

-TunnelBear don’t monitor or log your activity.
-In simple terms, it means they don't collect information on what you're doing online while using the service:
+TunnelBear doesn't monitor or log your activity.
+In simple terms, it means they don't collect information on what you're doing online while using the service.

 - Your email address